Academic Job Search - CV - Part 1

 In a similar fashion, if you have been invited to present a paper at a particularly prestigious conference or symposium, don't assume that people outside your sub-field will be able recognize its significance.
 Remember, the fact that they are searching for someone with your specialty generally means that it constitutes a gap in their department.
 If you have notable achievements, make sure they are easily found and understood by your audience, the search committee, and not just your friends and your advisor.

 By the same token, you need to be selective.
-A CV which is overly dense with little white space between categories and text confronts the reader (It can make your brain hurt in anticipation.), rather than invites her /him.
+A CV which is overly dense with little white space between categories and text confronts the reader, rather than invites her /him.
 Too much information presented without an organized hierarchy makes it harder for your audience to discern essential from less important information.

-Another tool at your disposal is the variety of formatting options (e.g., bold, italics, bullet points), types and fonts available with most word processing programs.
+Another tool at your disposal is the variety of formatting options (e.g., bold, italics, bullet points).
 Judicious use of these options can help set off major sections and sub-sections of your CV, making it easier to scan and read.
 However, it is easy to go overboard.
 Limit yourself to a couple of types and font sizes.
 Remember the goal is clarity and not artistic expression, and less is often more.

 In addition, the more formatting attributes you choose, the more difficult it is to maintain consistency.
 When the reader confronts different spacing, formatting, and fonts among similar items it's distracting, and provides an easy excuse to discard the offender.

 The thought process behind figuring out how to best organize your CV is also a useful way of forcing you to think about your strongest credentials, and how you can best communicate these strengths when you get to an interview.
-Clarity, organization and consistency does not mean spending two days deciding if your vitae looks better in Verdana vs. Times New Roman (rather than working on your dissertation), but it does mean spending some time to look at the visual presentation of your essential data.
+Clarity, organization and consistency does not mean spending two days deciding if your vitae looks better in Verdana vs. Tahoma, but it does mean spending some time to look at the visual presentation of your essential data.

 You belong in the "deserves further consideration" pile.
 Don't make your reader work hard or look long to come to the same conclusion.